ELCAN Optical Technologies: Products

 ELCAN is perhaps best known for making the prismatic C79 optical sight that is widely used on the Colt Canada C7 and C8, FN Minimi, FN MAG and CZ-805 BREN families of firearms.
 The C79 is not designed as a sniper sight per se, but is rather intended to be mounted on a variety of service rifles used by regular infantrymen as well as designated marksmen.
 Unlike the M145, reticle illumination is through tritium gas.

 The M145 Machine Gun Optic is a variant of the C79, which is different to the standard version in that ballistic compensation is in the reticle rather than in the mount.
 Reticle illumination is by a battery-powered LED with eleven brightness settings.
 It is used by the US military for its M249s and M240s.

 ELCAN currently manufactures the "Specter" line of combat optics in a variety of configurations.
 The Specter 4× Optical Sight, DR 1.5×/6×, DR 1x/4× and TR 1/3/9 are available with a BDC reticle for the 5.56×45mm NATO or the 7.62×51mm NATO.

+ELCAN has built photographic and cinematic lenses as well, for both image capture and projection for 35mm Leica cameras as well as IMAX.